hierarchy-orbit/DAO-server/README.md

 ## Functions
-1. View all our Proposals
+1. View all our Proposals.
 2. Get a Proposal by Id.
 3. Access all Proposals of a specific Status.
 4. Get a Proposal By it's Numio Address.